ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/VehicleRepeatGroundTrackNumbering.rst

 VehicleRepeatGroundTrackNumbering
 =================================

-.. py:class:: VehicleRepeatGroundTrackNumbering
+.. py:class:: ansys.stk.core.stkobjects.VehicleRepeatGroundTrackNumbering

-   Bases: py:obj:`~IVehicleRepeatGroundTrackNumbering`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IVehicleRepeatGroundTrackNumbering`

    Repeat ground track numbering: The path number in the repeat ground track cycle corresponding to the initial conditions and the number of revolutions in the repeat cycle.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: VehicleRepeatGroundTrackNumbering

 Overview
 --------